Geiger's: Downtown store

 In May, 2015, Geiger's announced that it would return to its roots, and open a new store in downtown Cleveland, next to a recently opened Heinen's upscale supermarket.
 Geiger's return would be their first downtown unit since the original Geiger's chain closed in 1929.
 The store, which opened in November 2015, is in a renovated commercial/residential building at 1020 Euclid Ave. near the corner of 9th and Euclid.
 Originally the Truman Building, it was renamed The Ivory by its current owners.

 Constructed in 1911, the Truman Building was designed by renowned architect Willard Hirsch.
 It is one of eight Hirsch structures that still stand in Cleveland.
 At the time of construction, this building was built with the most concrete of any building in the country.
 The building once housed the Oppenheimer & Collins Co. women's clothing manufacturer.

-In May 2020, after a peaceful demonstration in response to the George Floyd killing, violent rioters vandalized Geiger's downtown story, stealing hundreds of thousands of dollars worth of outdoor gear, shoes and clothing.
+In May 2020, after a peaceful demonstration in response to the George Floyd killing, violent rioters vandalized Geiger's downtown store, stealing hundreds of thousands of dollars' worth of outdoor gear, shoes and clothing.
 The store's windows were smashed and most of its contents, including décor, were taken.
 There was serious damage to many of the establishments on Euclid Avenue, although the PlayhouseSquare theaters were unharmed.

-In February 2021, the Geiger family announced they were closing their downtown store, due to a combination of the loss of daily traffic due to the COVID-19 pandemic, and, to a lesser extent, because of the damage caused during the May 2020 riots.
+In February 2021, the Geiger family announced they were closing their downtown store, due to a combination of the loss of daily traffic following to the COVID-19 pandemic, and, to a lesser extent, because of the damage caused during the May 2020 riots.